Modernizing an Outdated AR Process

-Payments received were posted to a paid column for the Invoice on the spreadsheet.
+An electric service provider had a variety of accounts receivable ancillary to their main business functions.
+These receivables were being billed and maintained using Microsoft Excel spreadsheets and Word mail merge applications.
+Payments received were posted to a paid column for the invoice line on the spreadsheet.
 Journal entries were being posted manually to the Lawson General Ledger.
 Selected receivables were subject to manual finance charge calculations if unpaid.
-There was no ability to generate aging reports for management review.
+There was also no ability to generate aging reports for management review.